-The table below lists the functionality offered by the indexer built into the AMCI SMD34E2 units.
+The table below lists the functionality offered by the indexer built into the SMD17E2.

-Feature Description Multiple Network Protocols The SMD34E2 units can be configured to communicate with either EtherNet/IP or Modbus TCP protocols.
-This allows easy setup and communication with a wide range of host controllers.
-EtherNet/IP-DLR The SMD34E2 units act as Beacon-Based Nodes in Device Level Ring environ- ments.
-This functionality results in the fastest response to changes in the redun- dant network.
+Feature Description EtherNet/IP, PROFINET, Modbus TCP Allows easy setup and communication with a wide range of host controllers such as the latest PLC's from Allen-Bradley.
+EtherNet/IP-DLR SMD17E2 units have Device Level Ring functionality, which adds redundancy to the EtherNet/IP protocol.
+PROFINET-MRP SMD17E2 units have Media Redundancy Protocol support, which adds redundancy to the PROFINET protocol.
 Programmable Inputs Each of the inputs can be programmed as a Home Limit, Over Travel Limit, Cap- ture Input, Manual Jog Stop, Start Indexer Move, E-Stop, or a General Purpose Input.
 Programmable Parameters Starting Speed, Running Speed, Acceleration, Deceleration, and Accel/Decel Types are fully programmable.
 Homing Allows you to set the machine to a known position.
-An SMD34E2 homes to a discrete input and can use a bit in the Network Data as a home proximity input.
+An SMD17E2 homes to a discrete input and can use a bit in the Network Data as a home proximity input.
 Jog Move Allows you to drive the motor in either direction as long as the command is active.
-Synchrostep Move Allows you to treat the SMD34E2 as a motion axis by constantly updating position and velocity data to the unit.
-Linear and Circular axes are both supported.
+Synchrostep Move Allows you to treat the SMD17E2 as a motion axis by constantly updating position and velocity data to the unit.
 Relative Move Allows you to drive the motor a specific number of steps in either direction from the current location.
-Absolute Move Allows you to drive the motor from one known location to another known location.
-Registration Move Allows you to jog the motor in either direction based on a command from your host controller.
+Absolute Move Allows you to drive the motor from one known location to another known loca- tion.
+Registration Move Allows you to jog the motor in either direction based on an input bit from your host controller.
 When a controlled stop is issued, the move will output a programmable number of steps before coming to a stop.
 Blend Move Allows you to perform a sequence of relative moves without stopping between them.
 Dwell Move Allows you to perform a sequence of relative moves with a stop between each move that has a programmable length of time.
 Used to create highly accurate move profiles that avoid network latency issues.
 Indexer Move Allows you to program a move that is held in memory.
 The move is run when one of the programmable inputs makes a transition.
-Hold Move Allows you to suspend a move, and optionally restart it, without losing your position value.
+Note that an Indexer Move requires a connection to a host controller to program the move.
+Hold Move Allows you to suspend a move, and optionally restart it, without losing your posi- tion value.
 Resume Move Allows you to restart a previously held move operation.
 Immediate Stop Allows you to immediately stop all motion if an error condition is detected by your host controller.
-Stall Detection When an SMD34E2 is purchased with an encoder option, the encoder can be used to verify motion when a move command is issued.
+Stall Detection When an SMD17E2 is purchased with an encoder option, the encoder can be used to verify motion when a move command is issued.